 What is a C++ Class?

-In C++, a class is a data type that is defined by the user and serves as a blueprint for object creation.
-It has data members (attributes) and member functions (methods) that determine the behaviour and state of the object.
+In C++, a class represents a user-defined data type used as a template for creating objects.
+It consists of data members (attributes) and member functions (methods) that define the characteristics and behavior of the object.

 Syntax